 Declutter Your Environment

-Most people don’t realize that a cluttered and disorganized environments can make your mind and spirit feel restless and crowded.
+Most people don’t realize that a cluttered and disorganized environment can make your mind and spirit feel restless and crowded.
 This manifests most clearly in people with obsessive/compulsive tendencies, but people without a diagnosed disorder feel the impact of it as well.
 If you have open, clean, and uncluttered surroundings, you’re more likely to feel at peace and relaxed.

 Your mind won’t be distracted by all of that sensory input and you’ll feel much more comfortable.
 It’s very easy to declutter your environment and ensure it feels open.
 Here are some tips that can help: